Payless Cashways: History

 Payless Cashways was taken private in 1988, but didn't see any profits the five years it was private.

 Payless Cashways faced their first major challenge in 1988, when they were the target of a leveraged buyout led by Asher Edelman and Sutherland Lumber.
 The company also received a takeover bid from The Ward White Group, a British company which operated a similarly named retailer in Britain.
 In response to the takeover attempts, Payless Cashways repurchased the company's 33.6 million outstanding shares at $27 per share, totaling $909 million.
 The Payless Cashways stock buyback left them saddled with massive debt that stopped their expansion.
-The retailer's stagnation caused them to be left behind by the big box home centers such as Builders Square, HomeBase, and later the emerging Home Depot and Lowe's chains.
+The retailer's stagnation caused them to be left behind by the big box home centers such as Builders Square, HomeBase, and later the emerging Menards, Home Depot and Lowe's chains.
 The company struggled through the nineties with moderate successes and recurrent failures and never regained the momentum of their first wave of expansion.
 In July 1997, Payless Cashways filed for Chapter 11 bankruptcy protection.
 The last straw for Payless Cashways was the burst of the dot com bubble that left many banks unwilling to help the company continue its operations.
 The company was ordered to be liquidated by the United States bankruptcy court of Western Missouri on September 10, 2001, by coincidence the day before the September 11 attacks.